-Centerpoint: Turns on Bose

-Centerpoint surround technology.
+- Centerpoint: Turns on Bose Centerpoint surround technology.
 This setting creates a surround sound from nearly any audio source: existing stereo and MP3 players.
-For more information on Bose Centerpoint surround technology, see your dealer.
+For more information on Bose Centerpoint surround technology, see your dealer. - AKG surround sound systems have two sound modes: - Normal: Adjusts the audio to provide the best sound for all seating positions. - Rear: Adjusts the audio to provide the best sound for the rear seat occupants.

-Finding a Station Seeking a Station
+Finding a Station

+Seeking a Station

-From the AM, FM, or DAB option, press or km on the center stack to search for the previous or next strong station.
+From the AM, FM, or DAB option, press \bowtie or \bowtie on the center stack to search for the previous or next strong station.